 AI can definitely streamline the process and make it smarter.
-An AI-powered software testing can recognize the code changes, analyze them, and launch tests to make sure there are no mistakes.
+AI-powered software testing can recognize the code changes, analyze them, and launch tests to make sure there are no mistakes.
 As of today, AI is widely used in test automation.

-But in future with the adoption of AI-powered testing, manual testers will be able to move forward their routine tasks, perform more of exploratory testing, thus reducing costs and bringing more value to the business.
+But in the future with the adoption of AI-powered testing, manual testers will be able to move forward their routine tasks, perform more of exploratory testing, thus reducing costs and bringing more value to the business.

 But of course, this won’t happen overnight and the impact of AI on software testing is yet to be observed.